aleguill/Cloud-BigDataProject/README.md

 - Source : data collected from Overpass API (OpenStreetMap), which provides geospatial data on traffic signals and signs.

-- Acquisition : queries fetch nodes and ways tagged as highway, traffic_signlas or traffic_sign within the bounding box of the Community of Madrid.
+- Acquisition : queries fetch nodes and ways tagged as highway, traffic_signals or traffic_sign within the bounding box of the Community of Madrid.

 - Description